gatsby-image

 - Images marked as

-, the transition from placeholder to final image will not occur until after the component is mounted. - gatsby-image is now backed by the newer
+criticalwill start loading immediately as the DOM is parsed, but unlessfadeInis set tofalse, the transition from placeholder to final image will not occur until after the component is mounted. - gatsby-image is now backed by the newer

-tag.
+<picture>tag.
 This newer standard allows for media types to be chosen by the browser without using JavaScript.
 It also is backward compatible to older browsers (IE 11, etc) - Gifs can’t be resized the same way as pngs and jpegs, unfortunately—if you try

 to use a gif with

-, it won’t work.
+gatsby-image, it won’t work.
 For now, the best workaround is to import the gif directly. - Lazy loading behavior is dependent on

-which is not available in IE. A polyfill is recommended.
+IntersectionObserverwhich is not available in IE. A polyfill is recommended.

 Edit this page on GitHub